bbkane/starghaze/README.md

 ```

 - Google Sheets integration
-  - Should probably clear sheet before uploading new data in case the starred list shrinks
   - add open command to open url
-  - add url param as an alternative to sheet-id and spreadsheet-id
-  - actually use upload flags
-- turn context into a duration flag
 - `readmes` command

 # Google Sheets Auth Setup